Every September we study poetry in our homeschool.

 Naturally, we brought some good old-fashioned Canadian poetry to read, some tea in a carafe with not-homemade cookies, and a picnic blanket.

 After we read, we wrote what we saw, heard, felt, smelled, tasted, and smelled.
 Words of our five senses.

 smoke from the firepit

-“Choose your favourite sense words and build a short sentence from each.
+Some of the ways I teach how to write poetry: choose your favourite sense words and build a short sentence from each.
 Try not to include extra words like ‘and or but that which and the.
-Make the words tight.”Mom
+Make the words tight.

 cracks of wood

 the swashing ducks in the water having a race

 watching the water